Sync Action UI Elements Examples

 Generic Validation Button

 This button can be used to return feedback from the component.
-The output supports MarkDown notation.
+The output supports Markdown.

 The sync action code has to return the following stdout (JSON string):